peterdresslar/do-android-wolves-dream-of-electric-sheep/README.md

 ### Do Android Wolves Dream of Electric Sheep?

-A python ABM project that definitely uses `uv` and probably uses some other stuff.
+A Python ABM project that definitely uses `uv` and probably uses some other stuff.

 <img src="https://raw.githubusercontent.com/peterdresslar/do-android-wolves-dream-of-electric-sheep/main/public/output-gpt-4o-mini.png">